 5. Some Irish books

 Irish women are great readers and like nothing more than retreating from the family hubbub to a quiet corner with a book.
 Do your Mom a favor and buy her something good to peruse while you kids are making her dinner.

 It is a universal truth that a girl, no matter what age, loves a new pair of shoes or a bag.
 As you're not going to go out and buy her a pair of shoes can we recommend a handbag by the massively successful Orla Kiely.

-If you don't think these are up your Mom's alley then try the Kilkenny design or Brown Thomas (the equivalent to Ireland's Bloomingdales).
+If you don't think these are up your Mom's alley then try the Kilkenny Design Centre or Brown Thomas (the equivalent to Ireland's Bloomingdales).

 8. A Claddagh ring